-I hereby certify that I have this day served notice of availability and/or a copy of the Final License Application for the Weber Hydroelectric Project (FERC Project No. 1744), via certified mail, upon each person designated on the attached Distribution List.
+I hereby certify that I have this day served notice of availability and/or a copy of the Final License Application for the Weber Hydroelectric Project (FERC No. Project No. 1744), via U.S. Certified Mail upon each person designated on the attached Distribution List.

-Dated this [Insert Date] day of [Insert Month, Year], at Portland, Oregon.
+Dated this 29th day of May 2018, at Portland, Oregon.